-- 4.1 The District will not tolerate bullying, cyber-bullying, disrespectful behaviour, workplace harassment, discrimination based on a protected ground, microaggressions, or creating a poisoned work environment. - 4.2 Workplace harassment of any kind shall not be tolerated. - 4.3 Workplace harassment may take the following forms: a) verbal, including offensive words or jokes which demean persons on the basis of any form of discrimination, bullying, or intimidation; - b) environmental, including graffiti, defacement of private or public property including school lockers, pictures or cartoons that are demeaning of others based on any of the above forms of discrimination; - c) physical, including unwelcome physical contact or assault, offensive gestures, threatening physical behaviour, physical bullying; and - d) psychological, including deliberate isolation or ostracism, condescending or patronizing behaviour which undermines self-respect. - 4.4 Disrespectful behaviour shall not be tolerated from anyone in the Workplace. - 4.5 Workplace Harassment and Disrespectful Behaviour does not include a reasonable action taken by the OCDSB or supervisor relating to the management and direction of workers or the workplace, including but not limited to training, direction, instruction, performance management, and discipline. - 4.6 Where a conflict arises between workers' opportunities for resolution should be sought, or may be presented, by the parties to the conflict in order to resolve the matter.
+- 4.1 Workplace harassment of any kind shall not be tolerated. - 4.2 Workplace harassment may take the following forms: - a) verbal, including offensive words or jokes which demean persons on the basis of any form of discrimination, bullying, or intimidation; - b) environmental, including graffiti, defacement of private or public property including school lockers, pictures or cartoons that are demeaning of others based on any of the above forms of discrimination; - c) physical, including unwelcome physical contact or assault, offensive gestures, threatening physical behaviour, physical bullying; and - d) psychological, including deliberate isolation or ostracism, condescending or patronizing behaviour which undermines self-respect. - 4.3 Disrespectful behaviour shall not be tolerated from anyone in the Workplace. - 4.4 Workplace Harassment and Disrespectful Behaviour does not include a reasonable action taken by the OCDSB or supervisor relating to the management and direction of workers or the workplace, including but not limited to training, direction, instruction, performance management, and discipline. - 4.5 Where a conflict arises between workers' opportunities for resolution should be sought, or may be presented, by the parties to the conflict in order to resolve the matter.
 As such, the parties are encouraged to be open to reasonable solutions to the conflict at any time throughout the process.
-Workers shall have recourse to appropriate mechanisms for redress where an alleged incident of harassment or disrespectful behaviour is shown to have occurred. - 4.7 All incidents of workplace harassment and disrespectful behaviour, when reported or discovered, shall lead to appropriate corrective and/or disciplinary action as set out in the procedure which shall accompany this policy.
-The District shall ensure that an appropriate response is made in a timely manner to each alleged incident.
-If the District receives a formal complaint of an incident of bullying, cyber-bullying, disrespectful behaviour, workplace harassment, discrimination based on a protected ground, microaggressions, or creating a poisoned work environment, the District will follow the Respectful Workplace procedure, and will ensure that the worker who has allegedly experienced harm is informed of the outcome of that process.
+Workers shall have recourse to appropriate mechanisms for redress where an alleged incident of harassment or disrespectful behaviour is shown to have occurred. - 4.6 All incidents of workplace harassment and disrespectful behaviour, when reported or discovered, shall lead to appropriate corrective and/or disciplinary action as set out in the procedure which shall accompany this policy.
+The District shall ensure that an appropriate response is made in a timely manner to each alleged incident. - 4.7 This policy is not intended to interfere with positive and appropriate social interaction that occurs in the workplace.

-- 4.8 This policy is not intended to interfere with positive and appropriate social interaction that occurs in the workplace. - 4.9 The Director of Education, or designate, shall, in consultation with the Joint Health and Safety Committee, develop and maintain written procedures to implement this policy.
-Such procedures shall: - a) include measures and procedures for workers to report incidents of workplace harassment, including measures for reporting to a person other than the supervisor where the supervisor is the alleged harasser; - b) set out how incidents or complaints of workplace harassment will be investigated and dealt with; - c) set out how information obtained about an incident or complaint of workplace harassment, including identifying information about any individuals involved, will not be disclosed unless the disclosure is necessary for the purposes of investigating or taking corrective action with respect to the incident or complaint, or is otherwise required by law; - d) set out how a worker who has allegedly experienced workplace harassment and the alleged harasser, if they are a worker, will be informed of the results of the investigation and of any corrective action that has been taken or that will be taken as a result of the investigation; - e) require that appropriate information and instruction be provided to workers on the contents of the policy and the procedures; and - f) include monitoring and measuring processes to ensure the effectiveness of the respectful workplace policy and program in promoting and maintaining a respectful workplace.
+- 4.9 The Director of Education, or designate, shall, in consultation with the Joint Health and Safety Committee, develop and maintain written procedures to implement this policy.
+Such procedures shall: - a) include measures and procedures for workers to report incidents of workplace harassment, including measures for reporting to a person other than the supervisor where the supervisor is the alleged harasser; - b) set out how incidents or complaints of workplace harassment will be investigated and dealt with; - c) set out how information obtained about an incident or complaint of workplace harassment, including identifying information about any individuals involved, will not be disclosed unless the disclosure is necessary for the purposes of investigating or taking corrective action with respect to the incident or complaint, or is otherwise required by law: - d) set out how a worker who has allegedly experienced workplace harassment and the alleged harasser, if they are a worker, will be informed of the results of the investigation and of any corrective action that has been taken or that will be taken as a result of the investigation; - e) require that appropriate information and instruction be provided to workers on the contents of the policy and the procedures; and - f) include monitoring and measuring processes to ensure the effectiveness of the respectful workplace policy and program in promoting and maintaining a respectful workplace.